petry/fabric-recipes/README.md

-Django fabric é uma solução rápida para realizar o deploy de uma aplicaçao django utilizando nginx e gunicorn
+Django fabric is a quick solution to perform deploy a Django app using nginx and gunicorn

 How to Use:
 -----------